Excuses are killer.

 There’s no easy substitute for having a workout partner with you, but you can still hold yourself accountable by accurately keeping track of your pace.

 It’s harder to slack off in a run if you’re aware of how slow you’re going.
-Having the pace right next to you during your run will solve that problem.

 That’s why it’s easier to run with someone else with you because both of you can go naturally speed up if you’re feeling good.